owncloud/ocis/docs/architecture/posixfs.md

 Infinite Scale uses an Id based approach to work with resources, rather than a file path based mechanism.
 The reason for that is that Id based lookups can be done way more efficient compared to tree traversals, just to name one reason.

 The most important component of the Id is a unique file Id that identifies the resource within a space.
-Typically the Inode of a file could be used here.
+Ideally the Inode of a file could be used here.
 However, some file systems re-use inodes which must be avoided.
-Infinite Scale does not use the file Inode, but generates a UUID by default.
+Infinite Scale thus does not use the file Inode, but generates a UUID instead.

+ID based lookups utilize an Id cache which needs to be shared between all storageprovider and dataprovider instances.
+During startup a scan of the whole file tree is performed to detect and cache new entities.

-A powerful underlying file system would support Infinite Scale big times by providing an API that
+In the future a powerful underlying file system could support Infinite Scale by providing an API that

 1. Provides the Id for a given file path referenced resource
 2. Provides the path for a given Id.

 These two operations are very crucial for the performance of the entire system.
-For file systems that do not provide these APIs, Infinite Scale  provides internal caches to support the look ups.

 ### User Management